smallrye/smallrye-stork/docs/custom-service-discovery.md

 ## Implementing a service discovery provider

-Stork uses an SPI mechanism so that it can find all the service discovery providers during its initialization.
-As a consequence, a service discovery provider implementation will contain:
+Stork uses the SPI mechanism for loading implementations matching _Service Discovery Provider_ interface during its initialization.As a consequence, a service discovery provider implementation will contain:

 ![structure](target/service-discovery-provider-structure.png)

 The _provider_ is a factory that creates an `io.smallrye.stork.ServiceDiscovery` instance for each configured service using this service discovery provider.
-The _provider_ is identified with a name, for example, `acme`, and thus, will be used for all services using that service discovery:
+A _type_, for example, `acme`, identifies each provider.
+This _type_ is used in the configuration to reference the provider:

 ```properties
 stork.my-service.service-discovery=acme
 ```

-The first step consists into implementing the `io.smallrye.stork.spi.ServiceDiscoveryProvider` interface:
+The first step consists of implementing the `io.smallrye.stork.spi.ServiceDiscoveryProvider` interface:

 ```java linenums="1"
 --8<-- "docs/snippets/examples/AcmeServiceDiscoveryProvider.java"